 (3) Small snack - All campers are required to bring their own small snack each day of camp.
 Our camps break for energy replenishment at the halfway point of each day, where campers are instructed to wash hands, eat a small snack (such as fruit or an energy bar or similar) and rehydrate with water (or juice).
 All food and drink is to be prepared and provided by parents who should ensure their child comes with the food and drink in a suitable container.

-(4) A basketball - In light of health & safety recommendations around COVID-19, all participants are encouraged to bring your own basketball for the individual training sections of a LSB Camp.
+(4) A basketball - All participants are encouraged to bring your own basketball for the individual training sections of a LSB Camp.
 In the event that you do not bring a basketball, the LSB will have a reserve supply available for use on the day, however it is highly recommended parents invest in a basketball for your child as it will also benefit him/her post-camp and moving forwards in developing skills and ability.

 Parents are welcomed to come and watch the last 30 minutes of each camp where their child will be involved with live 5-on-5 games.
 However due to the capacity capabilities of each venue, we ask that parents drop their children off, sign them in and the return at the scheduled pick up time each day.